 2. Useful and up-to-date information

 Widgets not only allow quick access to an app; they’re especially useful for displaying important data.
 App widgets that display information are updated as often as a developer has set.
 If a widget is new and empty, it’s updated by the operating system.
-Otherwise, a widget is updated by the app associated with the widget via widget extension.
+Otherwise, a widget is updated by the app associated with the widget after creating a widget extension in Xcode.

-To implement a widget, you need to add a widget extension to your app.
-Then you need to configure the widget with a TimelineProvider that advises WidgetKit when to update the widget’s content, which you display using SwiftUI views.
+To create SwiftUI widgets, you need to add a widget extension to your app.
+Then you need to configure the widget with a TimelineProvider that advises WidgetKit when to update the widget’s content, which you display using SwiftUI iOS app views.

 Read also: Reactive Programming in Swift